 The DL PDU SET INFORMATION frame includes a QoS Flow Identifier (QFI) field associated with the transferred packet.
 The NG-RAN shall use the received QFI to determine the QoS flow and QoS profile which are associated with the received packet.

-The DL PDU SET INFORMATION frame may include the PDU Set Information (i.e., PDU Set Sequence Number, PDU Sequence Number within a PDU Set, PDU Set Size, PDU Set Importance, and End PDU of the PDU Set) as specified in TS 23.501 [5].
+The DL PDU SET INFORMATION frame includes the PDU Set Information fields (e.g. PDU Set Sequence Number, PDU Sequence Number within a PDU Set, PDU Set Importance, End of Data Burst and End PDU of the PDU Set) as specified in TS 23.501 [5].

-The DL PDU SET INFORMATION frame may include indication of End of Data Burst as specified in TS 23.501 [5].
+The DL PDU SET INFORMATION frame may include an indication of End of Data Burst as specified in TS 23.501 [5].

 Figure 6.4.1.1-1: Successful Transfer of DL PDU Set Information